JoshOberst/Capstone/Project 1/README.md

 | AFK  | 1,216,000,000 | 15.97%  |
 | EWA  | 25,690,000    | 0.34%   |
 |      | 7,616,461,746 | 100.00% |

+Using python and yahoo finance I have pulled the data for each of these ETF's for the last 10 years.